Jamuna Dhaki

 Jamuna Dhaki is a 2020 Indian Bengali language romantic thriller drama television series that premiered on 13 July 2020 on Zee Bangla.
-It is also available on the digital platform ZEE5 before it's telecast.
 It is produced by Snehasish Chakraborty of Blues Productions and stars Shweta Bhattacharya and Rubel Das in the lead roles.
 After a successful run of almost 2 years, the show concluded on 1 July 2022.

 Plot

 This show narrates the story of a girl, Jamuna, who goes to the Roy mansion to play the dhak on behalf of her father.
 Jamuna is forced to take up her father's position as a drum player.
 When she gets married into an aristocratic family, she struggles to maintain a balance in her personal and professional life.